Social Icons

 Directed by Shawn Levy

-He meets up with Cecil and the other two retired guards at the retirement home and Cecil suggest that Larry meets with Ahkmenrah parents in the British museum where they are kept for answers.
-A new adventure began, where they had to get the tablet outside facing the moon so it can be restored.
-The only obstacle in their way is Sir Lancelot (Dan Stevens) who thinks the tablet is the Holy Grail and stole it, hoping to use it to win the heart of his beloved Guinevere.
+In this installment, the tablet of Ahkmenrah—which brings the museum to life every night—is becoming corrosive and losing its power.
+This causes the museum characters to misbehave and start turning into wax, even at night.
+Larry (Ben Stiller) decides to investigate the tablet’s origin and discovers that Cecil was the young boy who found it years ago.
+He meets up with Cecil and the other two retired guards at the retirement home, and Cecil suggests that Larry visit Ahkmenrah’s parents at the British Museum for answers.
+A new adventure begins as they try to get the tablet outside under the moonlight to restore its power.
+The only obstacle in their way is Sir Lancelot (Dan Stevens), who believes the tablet is the Holy Grail and steals it, hoping to use it to win the heart of his beloved Guinevere.

-Again the CGI in this movie was exceptional, but like the second part Night at the Museum: Battle of the Smithsonian (2009), Night at the Museum: Secret of the Tomb was so not needed.
-The idea that any movie that did well in the box office should go ahead and be a trilogy should be shelved, it is becoming boring.
+Once again, the CGI in this movie was exceptional, but like the second part, Night at the Museum: Battle of the Smithsonian (2009), Night at the Museum: Secret of the Tomb felt unnecessary.
+The idea that every successful movie should automatically become a trilogy needs to be shelved—it’s getting boring.

-My take of this movie is, although I’m a huge fan of Ben Stiller, the late Robin Williams, Dick Van dyke and Owen Wilson, they were not enough to give this movie a reason to own the DVD collection.
+My take on this movie?
+Even though I’m a huge fan of Ben Stiller, the late Robin Williams, Dick Van Dyke, and Owen Wilson, they weren’t enough to give this movie a reason to own the DVD collection.

 Paddington (2014)